smk37git/INFOTC-1600/Final Project/Home.md

 **What this covers:** A beginner-friendly guide to understanding how live streaming works and setting up OBS Studio for your first broadcast.

 **Who it's for:** Complete beginners who want to start streaming on Twitch, YouTube, or similar platforms.
-No tech experience needed.
+No experience needed.

 ---